UKHSA Research Using Animals

 Fostering Awareness through Transparency

-At UKHSA we are committed to openness and accountability in our use of animals in research - ensuring ethical standards, advancing public health and fostering trust though transparency.
+At UKHSA we are committed to openness and accountability in our use of animals in research - ensuring ethical standards, advancing public health and fostering trust through transparency.

 Concordat on Openness on Animal Research in the UK